No one hurt after wooden block plunges from NAC ceiling

-The National Art Centre's new glass lantern lobby looks like a construction zone again, just four months after the curtains were lifted on its new renovations.
+The National Arts Centre's new glass lantern lobby looks like a construction zone again, just four months after the curtains were lifted on its new renovations.

 On Saturday, a chunk of wood fell from the new triangular-panelled ceiling during public hours.